 Reduce acne: Glyco-A glycolic acid cream help to exfoliate/peel off, or shed, dead skin cells on the surface layer of the epidermis.
 This prevents cell build-up on the skin, which causes a dull complexion and clogged pores leading to acne.
 Oily and acne-prone skin usually has slower rates of natural exfoliation, making it susceptible to clogged, enlarged pores that cause nodular acne, whiteheads, and blackheads, by the way, increasing natural skin exfoliation helps to prevent acne flare-ups.

 Reduce pigmentation and scarring: acne can cause pitted, pigmented or colored, scars on the skin.
-Glyco-A glycolic acid peels recommended to gently remove older, surface skin cells for gradual improvement of skin colour blemishes and mild acne scarring.
+Glyco-A glycolic acid peels are recommended to gently remove older, surface skin cells for gradual improvement of skin color blemishes and mild acne scarring.
 Increasing skin cell turnover by exfoliation helps to diminish scars caused by acne faster.
-Glyco-A glycolic acid skin cream cause a subtle change in the skin and are used to peel away layers of cells over time to improve complexion and skin texture.
+Glyco-A glycolic acid skin cream causes a subtle change in the skin and is used to peel away layers of cells over time to improve complexion and skin texture.

 - Reduces the wrinkles, age spots, and skin hyperpigmentation spots;

-- An effective natural moisturizer which acts on all skin layers.
+- An effective natural moisturizer that acts on all skin layers.

 How to use pure Glycolic acid 6%-12% Glyco-A® cream